LukaszSzyp/Game-store/README.md

 # Game Store

 A Game store is project to bay computer games.
-I am constantly developing this project...
+I am constantly developing this project since 6.11.2023 ...

 ## Stack Used